 |Evaluate what was measured, what was compared, how many kids were tested, and how much the Change helped.||The first two items get at how relevant the research really is to your interests.
 The second two items get at how important the results are.|

-We know need to turn to the role of practical significance in determining how usefulness of research evidence for your practice.
+We know the need to turn to the role of practical significance in determining how the use of research evidence for your practice.

 Coe, R. (2002) It’s the Effect Size, Stupid What effect size is and why it is important paper presented at the Annual Conference of the British Educational Research Association, University of Exeter, England, 12-14 September 2002